alessandrolattao/asqli/docker-entrypoint-initdb.d/README.md

-# Docker Setup for SQLAI Testing
+# Docker Setup for ASQLI Testing

 This directory contains Docker configuration for running a MySQL test database with sample data.

 ## Quick Start

-### Option 1: Run SQLAI in Docker with Watch Mode (Recommended for Development)
+### Option 1: Run ASQLI in Docker with Watch Mode (Recommended for Development)

-This will start both MySQL and SQLAI in containers with automatic rebuild on code changes:
+This will start both MySQL and ASQLI in containers with automatic rebuild on code changes:

 ```bash
 # From the project root directory